Arunm619/coding/readme.md

 **6.Find length of longest subsequence of one string which is substring of another string** [See Solution](https://gist.github.com/arun-sudharsan/d15a049f391a67a1bfb0eaf33acacd94)

 **Longest Common Substring** [See Solution](https://gist.github.com/arun-sudharsan/f3a54a0f30f0cfd724ed9f94193f22ce)
-7.Longest repeating and non-overlapping substring
+**7.Longest repeating and non-overlapping substring** [See Solution](https://gist.github.com/arun-sudharsan/d2ee64bb18c14b3f525e92f6a1147d86)

 8.Length of the longest valid substring